 The aim of the scholarships and the visiting fellowship programme is to help African PhD students working in the field of innovation and development to strengthen their academic/research qualifications; improve quality of their dissertations and prepare for a career in innovation and development either within academia or outside (e.g. in the private sector or in government/policy making).

 AfricaLics is the acronym for the African Network for Economics of Learning, Innovation, and Competence Building Systems.
 AfricaLics brings together scholars, researchers and policy analysts who study development, innovation, learning and competence building in an African context.

-- The visiting scholars will receive a stipend of 14.000 DKK per month (equivalent to app.
-2000 USD as per April 2017).
+- The visiting scholars will receive a stipend of 14.500 DKK per month (equivalent to app.
+2380 USD as per March 2018).
 A fixed amount has also been set aside to cover student participation in selected course activities and for supervision (over and above the stipend).
-Finally, there is funding for organizing trilateral meetings during the visit between the PhD student, the main supervisor from home institution and the AAU mentor during the study period at AAU.
+Finally, funding is available for organizing trilateral meetings between the PhD student, the main supervisor from home institution and the AAU mentor during the study period at AAU.

 - The scholarship covers only costs related to the visit of the student him/herself.
 Costs related to accompanying spouses, children or others are not covered.
 If family members are accompanying the PhD student during the study period in Denmark, AAU needs to be informed about this at the latest when the student confirms participation in the fellowship programme.